-One of the things required for an actor to perform such rapid, reflexive adaptation is access to a set of structurally different semiotic resources, each of which is appropriate to specific contextual configurations.
-Here, Carla is able to refer to and identify the same entities - specific positions in the hopscotch grid - with a number of different sign systems, each of which has quite distinctive properties.
-These include numeric linguistic expressions functioning as names (which do not require looking at the entity being referred to - lines 4-5, though this can be built into their structure through syntactic affiliation with a deictic expression - lines 6-7), iconic hand gestures (which presuppose orientation toward the hand rather than the entity being described through the hand), deictic linguistic expressions and deictic or indexical gestures (both of which make relevant gaze toward the entity being pointed to).
+be built into their structure through syntactic affiliation with a deictic expression - lines 6-7), iconic hand gestures (which presupposed orientation toward the hand rather than the entity being described through the hand), deictic linguistic expressions and deictic or indexical gestures (both of which make relevant gaze toward the entity being pointed to).
 Not all of these resources are relevant and in play at any particular moment.
-However, the ability to rapidly call upon alternative structures from a larger, ready at hand tool kit of diverse semiotic resources, is crucial to the ability of human beings to demonstrate in the ongoing organization of their action reflexive awareness of each other and the contextual configurations that constitute the situation of the moment.
+However the ability to rapidly call upon alternative structures from a larger, ready at hand tool kit of diverse semiotic resources, is crucial to the ability of human beings to demonstrate in the ongoing organization of their action reflexive awareness of each other and the contextual configurations that constitute the situation of the moment.

-Looking at these same phenomena from another perspective, we find that the analyst cannot simply take an inventory of all semiotic resources in a setting that could potentially be brought into play, and use this inventory as a frame to describe a relevant context.
+Looking at these same phenomena from another perspective we find that the analyst cannot simply take an inventory of all semiotic resources in a setting that could potentially be brought into play, and use this inventory as a frame to describe a relevant context.
 As these data demonstrate, not all possible and relevant resources are in play at any particular moment.
-Indeed what happens here depends crucially on the way in which the grid replaces the hand displaying numbers and focus on each other's face, as what is being oriented to at the moment.
-To describe the context we have to track in detail the temporal unfolding of the interaction, while attending to what the participants themselves are constituting for each other as the phenomena to be taken into account for the organization of the action of the moment (see also Schegloff, 1993).
+Indeed what happens here depends crucially on the way in which the grid replaces the hand displaying numbers and focus on each other's face as what is being oriented to at the moment.
+To describe the context we have to track in detail the temporal unfolding of the interaction, while attending to what the participants themselves are constituting for each other as the phenomena to be taken into account for the organization of the action of the moment (Sacks, et al. 1974).
 We are thus faced with the task of describing both the larger set of possibilities from which choices are being made, and the way in which alternative choices from that set structure the events of the moment in consequentially different ways.

-4. Semiotic structure in the environment
+Semiotic structure in the environment

 Another crucial component of this process is the hopscotch grid being talked about and pointed at.
 The grid differs radically from both talk and gesture in many important respects.
-Unlike the fleeting, evanescent decay of speech, which disappears as material substance as soon as it is spoken (unless captured in another medium such as writing or tape recording), the hopscotch grid has both an extended temporal duration - it is there in exactly the same form throughout the game, and in the present case of a painted grid on a playground, day after day for new games and is built of concrete material so durable that it can support the weight of multiple actors jumping through it.
+Unlike the fleeting, evanescent decay of speech, which disappears as material substance as soon as it is spoken (unless captured in another medium such as writing or tape recording), the hopscotch grid has both an extended temporal duration - it is there in exactly the same form throughout the game, and in the present case of a painted grid on a playground, day after day for new games - and is built of concrete material so durable that it can support the weight of multiple actors jumping through it.
 Rather than constituting a mental representation, it is as corporeal, solid, and enduring as the ground the players are walking upon.
-However, it is simultaneously a thoroughly semiotic structure.
-Indeed, it provides crucial frameworks for the building of action that could not exist without it, such as successful jumps, outs, fouls, etc. The actions that make up the game are impossible in a hypothetical 'natural environment' unstructured by human practice, e.g. a field without the visible structure provided by the gridlines.
-Simultaneously, the game is just as impossible without embodiment of the semiotic structure provided by the grid in a medium that can be actually jumped on.
+However it is simultaneously a thoroughly semiotic structure.
+Indeed it provides crucial frameworks for the building of action that could not exist without it, such as successful jumps, outs, fouls, etc. The actions that make up the game are impossible in a hypothetical "natural environment" unstructured by human practice, e.g. a field without the visible structure provided by the gridlines.
+Simultaneously the game is just as impossible without embodiment of the semiotic structure provided by the grid in a medium that can be actually jumped on.
 The notion that the primary focus for the analysis of human action should be the isolated mental states of individual actors here becomes impossible.
 As demonstrated quite powerfully in the work of Hutchins (1995), human cognitive activity is situated within historically shaped social systems that encompass both actors and crucial semiotic artifacts such as the maps needed to navigate ships.